jollyjerr/knowledge/math/calculus/taylor-series.md

 where f^(n)(0) is the n-th derivative of f(x) evaluated at a

 a is the expansion point

+you should pick an a value close to the x that you are solving for so the approximation is accurate faster.
 ```

 The 0-th derivative of f(x) is just f(x)